 Bounce Back is a social enterprise charity providing support and rehabilitation to help ex-offenders find employment.
 Inside and outside prisons, they provide training in construction so that their people gain the skills, confidence and qualifications to improve their chances of employment in the industry.

-The Axis Foundation have donated their second van to Bounce Back so they can get more of their decorators on to sites around London and the Home counties and transport their workers and supplies.
-They commented on how the donation will help them to develop their programme further:
+The Axis Foundation recently donated a van to Bounce Back so they can get more of their workers and supplies to sites in London and the Home Counties This was the second van we have donated to the charity.

-The Axis Foundation and Bounce Back’s relationship has been on-going for several years.
-Previously the Foundation donated a Ford Transit Van, materials and offered start-up business advice.
-The Foundation also mentored trainees, provided paid work experience and helped with employment for the teams.
-John Hayes, CEO of Axis, spent his volunteer day at Bounce Back, demonstrating the close bond that has formed since the charity’s inception.
+As well donating two vans and materials to the charity, we have mentored trainees, offered start-up business advice, provided paid work experience and helped Bounce Back’s people find employment.
+John Hayes, CEO of Axis, spent his volunteer day at Bounce Back, demonstrating the close bond that has formed since Bounce Back was founded.

 “Axis is one of the organisations that have been with us from the very beginning.
 Their support has been over the years has been invaluable and we are extremely grateful.” – Francesca Findlater CEO

 Bounce Back has provided employment help for ex-offenders since 2012, working with over 1,000 people.
 75% of their beneficiaries go into employment or further training, become skilled painters, decorators and construction workers or set up their own businesses.
 Beginning as a team of five in 2012, Bounce Back has now grown to a team of 30 providing decorating services for a wide range of clients including Landsec and Elephant and Castle’s Box Park – The Artworks.
 In addition, they work with schools and private clients.
 Their future ambition is to expand their operations further and to welcome women and young people from vulnerable groups into their training and rehabilitating programme.